Brand development that increases sales velocity, guaranteed.

 Substituting Letters for Icons

 Design elements have always been powerful assets for companies.
-People love to read short and easily-to-remember brand names.
-Companies see this as an opportunity and rebranding to align with consumer’s interests.
-The fusion of letters with icons has become a new trend in the recent few years.
+People love to read short and easily-to-remember brand names, which companies see as an opportunity to rebrand to align with consumers’ interests.
+In recent rebranding, combining letters with icons has become a new trend.

 When tackling rebranding questions, companies must consider how icons can represent their brand’s essence while maintaining readability.
 They must ensure a balance between visual simplicity and communicating with clarity.